HarmonizedMRI/SMS-EPI/sequence/README.md

-# Create Pulseq files for SMS-EPI fMRI, for Siemens and GE
+# Create Pulseq files for SMS-EPI fMRI, for Siemens and GE scanners

 ## Setup